 We financed the Farmwise acquisition, completed in February 2020, with cash on hand and the Clabber Girl acquisition, completed in May 2019, with cash on hand and additional revolving loans under our existing credit facility.
+We expect to fund the pending Crisco acquisition, which we expect to close during the fourth quarter of 2020, and related fees and expenses with cash on hand and revolving loans under our existing credit facility.
 The impact of future acquisitions, whether financed with additional indebtedness or otherwise, may have a material impact on our liquidity and capital resources.